The Greatest History Never Told

 - There are a number of Finnish films, as well as Russian ones such as The Cuckoo, where one Finnish and one Russian soldier argue over the hospitality of a Sami woman.

 - The Russian Front of World War II has the same disadvantage as the Thirty Years War.
 The main contenders were Evil Versus Evil, everyone else was just trodden on and so on.
 Whereas in the West it doesn't quite feel that way to contemplate it.
+Especially so for minor powers on the Eastern front, like the Hungarians, Romanians or the Soviet-backed Polish force, which aren't always remembered even in the respective nations.

 - A Time to Love and a Time to Die.